Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

 ## Data

 This repository contains two categories of data:
-- **Synthetic Data:** Synthetic datasets are generated directly within the notebook(s) and/or supporting source code used for model development, validation, and demonstration of the framework.
-This allows users to modify data-generation settings such as parameter ranges, sampling density, and noise levels while preserving reproducibility through documented settings and fixed random seeds.
+- **Synthetic Data:** \
+  Synthetic datasets are generated directly within the notebook(s) and/or supporting source code used for model development, validation, and demonstration of the framework.
+This allows users to modify data-generation settings such as parameter ranges, sampling density, and noise levels while preserving reproducibility through documented settings.
-- **Experimental Data:** Experimental brain tissue datasets included here were digitized from published literature using WebPlotDigitizer for the purpose of reproducing the analyses in this study.
+- **Experimental Data:** \
+  Experimental brain tissue datasets included here were digitized from published literature using WebPlotDigitizer for the purpose of reproducing the analyses in this study.

 Please cite the original experimental study when using these data: